The Organisational House

 Now it’s your turn: Which room would you like to explore first?

-The operational room: This is about efficiency, transparency, agility, ongoing development and results.
+The operational room: this room emphasises on efficiency, transparency, agility, continuous development, and results.
 This is where the impact of collaboration becomes visible.